 We can look to weekly anime popularity polls to see how this worked.
 At first, Episode 1 didn’t make it onto any of the charts, but then Episode 2 registered in the Top 20 for Fall 2022.
 By Episode 5, the first season had moved up into the Top 10 in the first week of November 2022.

 Regardless of the great reviews and the relative quality of the anime adaptation, the biggest issue determining whether the anime production committee will have Bocchi the Rock! renewed is the financial success.
 Unfortunately, early word-of-mouth advertising wasn’t enough to give a huge boost to Bocchi the Rock! manga sales.
-For the month of October 2022, the series failed to make the Top 20.
+For the months of October 2022 and November 2022, the series failed to make the Top 20.
 In fact, the estimated sales of Volume 1 were only ranked #264 in mid-October 2022!

 Again, this “failure” can be attributed to stiff competition casting a long shadow, but only 5 competitors from Fall 2022 made the Top 20.
 Manga for SPY x FAMILY, Chainsaw Man, My Hero Academia, and Blue Lock dominated the Top 4 whereas Welcome to Demon School!
 Iruma-kun was ranked at #8.

 As for streaming performance, the Bocchi the Rock! anime was often buried on Crunchyroll’s popular anime list during October 2022.
 It was often far below old anime from previous seasons even on days when new episodes were released.